vesalukkarila/confident-spring-05-spring-jdbc/README.md

 ## Use
 Endpoints for local use:
-- GET "/" returns html greeting
+- GET "/"
-- GET "/invoices" returns all posted invoices as JSON
+- GET "/invoices"
-- POST "/invoices?user_id=jeff&amount=40" creates an invoice and returns it as JSON
+- POST "/invoices?user_id=jeff&amount=40"
-- POST "/*" returns 404
+- POST "/invoices/jeff/40"
+- POST "/invoicesbody" + user_id & amount in request body
+- Content negotiation: Request header's Accept and Content-Type can both be either "application/json" or "application/xml"

 ## Key takeaways
 - ApplicationContext is central interface for Spring IoC